Estimated reading time: 3 minutes

-If you think rebranding is expensive and takes years to complete, think again.
-There are ways to give your brand a quick overhaul without breaking the bank, or upsetting your stakeholders.
-Plus, you don’t have to roll out your updated brand all at once.
-You can introduce elements of your rebooted brand over a period of weeks, or even months, as long as you stick to your schedule.
+Think again if you believe rebranding is expensive and takes years to complete.
+There are ways to give your brand a quick overhaul without breaking the bank or upsetting your stakeholders.
+In addition, you don’t have to roll out your updated brand all at once.
+Instead, you can introduce elements of your rebooted brand over weeks, or even months, as long as you stick to your schedule.
 This blog post from Balboa Capital explains how you can rebrand your business on a budget.
-We think you will find these tips to be quite helpful.

 Start by determining your rebranding strategy.